-Join Seán Duggan for an in-depth discussion in this video Using type to mask a video layer, part of Creative Video Compositing with Photoshop.
+Join Seán Duggan for an in-depth discussion in this video Using type to mask a video layer, part of Photoshop: Creative Video Compositing.

 Type, logos and other graphics are common elements in some types of video projects.
 And they can be combined with video footage or stills in very creative ways.
 One of the simplest ways to apply a mask effect, without actually having to create a mask, is to take advantage of Photoshop's clipping mask feature.
 So in this file here, I have two layers.
 I have a, waterfall.
 And underneath that I have, a river in the highlands of Iceland.
 And what I want to do is, create a type layer, and mask, the waterfall layer, to the type layer, so that the waterfall, only appears inside the type.